dangerismycat/earthquake-or-bus/README.md

 been felt by the user, the app then yields a clickable list of possible earthquakes or a list of nearby busses.

+Demo Mode: if the user is not in SF or chooses not to allow location services, they can still demo the app using the available button on the error screen.
+The user will be presented with four places in SF to use the app "from".

 ## Technical Bits